Tokyo Olympics to be canceled if not held in 2021, IOC chief says

 “At the same time, looking at the scenarios this may require toward the organization, with regard to health measures, these may be quarantine for the athletes, for part of the athletes, for other participants.”

-Asked if that might even mean barring spectators, Bach said this was “speculation” — but didn’t rule out the possibility.
+Asked if that might even mean barring spectators, Bach said this was “speculation” — but he did not rule out the possibility.

 “This is not what we want,” he said.
-“Because the Olympic spirit is about also uniting the fans and this is what makes the Games so unique that they’re in an Olympic Stadium, all the fans from all over the world are together.
+“Because the Olympic spirit is about also uniting the fans, and this is what makes the Games so unique, that they’re in an Olympic Stadium.
+All the fans from all over the world are together.